technyon/nuki_hub/README.md

 - configuration/autoLock:  1 if the Nuki Lock is set to Auto Lock, otherwise 0 (Lock only).
 - configuration/autoUnlock: 1 if the Nuki Lock is set to Auto Unlock, otherwise 0 (Lock only).
 - configuration/soundLevel: Set to the volume for sounds the Nuki Opener plays (0 = min; 255 = max) (Opener only).
 - configuration/action: Allows changing configuration settings of the Nuki Lock/Opener using a JSON formatted value.
 After receiving the action, the value is set to "--".
-See the "Changing Nuki Lock/Opener Configuration" section of this readme for possible actions/values
+See the "[Changing Nuki Lock/Opener Configuration](#changing-nuki-lockopener-configuration)" section of this README for possible actions/values
 - configuration/commandResult: Result of the last configuration change action as JSON data.
-See the "Changing Nuki Lock/Opener Configuration" section of this readme for possible values
+See the "[Changing Nuki Lock/Opener Configuration](#changing-nuki-lockopener-configuration)" section of this README for possible values
 - configuration/basicJson: The current basic configuration of the Nuki Lock/Opener as JSON data.
 See [Nuki Smart Lock API](https://developer.nuki.io/page/nuki-smart-lock-api-2/2/#heading--set-config) and [Nuki Opener API](https://developer.nuki.io/page/nuki-opener-api-1/7/#heading--set-config) for available settings.
+Please note: Longitude and Latitude of the Lock/Opener are not published to MQTT by design.
+These values can still be changed though.
 - configuration/advancedJson: The current advanced configuration of the Nuki Lock/Opener as JSON data.
 See [Nuki Smart Lock API](https://developer.nuki.io/page/nuki-smart-lock-api-2/2/#heading--advanced-config) and [Nuki Opener API](https://developer.nuki.io/page/nuki-opener-api-1/7/#heading--advanced-config) for available settings.

 ### Query